 Power is produced at Camp Far West Powerhouse during the winter/early spring months when the reservoir is spilling and during the spring and summer months when releases are being made for irrigation and to meet instream flow requirements.
 Because of the Camp Far West Powerhouse generating unit's operating characteristics, power can only be generated when the WSE of the Camp Far West Reservoir is at or above 236 ft and when reservoir outflow is greater than 130 cfs.
-If these two criteria cannot be met, water is released through the low-level outlet in Camp Far West Dam.
+If these two criteria cannot be met, water is released through Camp Far West Dam's low-level outlet.
 This condition normally occurs each year in September and continues into winter when the reservoir refills and surplus inflows are available to be passed through the powerhouse.

-During the irrigation season, up to a maximum of 530 cfs passes through the powerhouse in conformance with downstream irrigation and instream requirements.
+During the irrigation season, up to a maximum of approximately 535 cfs passes through the powerhouse in conformance with downstream irrigation and instream requirements.
 However, during the heavy runoff period, when spilling from the reservoir occurs, a greater quantity of water is routed through the powerhouse up to its maximum limit of 725 cfs.

-Accordingly, flow requirements on the Bear River downstream of Camp Far West Dam and Powerhouse are met through a combination of releases from the Camp Far West Powerhouse and Camp Far West Dam low-level outlet, seepage from the Camp Far West Dam, and spills through the Camp Far West Dam Spillway.
+Accordingly, flow requirements on the Bear River downstream of Camp Far West Dam and Powerhouse are met through a combination of releases from the Camp Far West Powerhouse and